 In a significant development for education in Iowa, the latest enrollment figures for the 2023-24 school year from the Iowa Department of Education reveal a heartening trend.
 These numbers, especially in the context of the new Students First Education Savings Account (ESA) program, are not just statistics; they are a testament to the rising power of parental choice and agency in education.
-This shift towards in the educational sector is a positive move, empowering parents to actively shape their children’s learning journey.
+This shift towards choice in the educational sector is a positive move, empowering parents to actively shape their children’s learning journey.

 The numbers are telling: while public school enrollment saw a modest dip of about 0.57%, enrollment in Iowa-accredited nonpublic schools experienced a robust increase of 7.4%.
 This upsurge coincides with the implementation of the ESA program, which has been instrumental in fostering this climate of choice.
 Through this program, families opting for private schooling received $7,598 per student, equating to the state’s funding for public school students, to cover expenses like tuition and textbooks.